Khalid-Raza28/Khalid-Raza28/README.md

 - 👋 Hi, I’m @Khalid-Raza
-- 👀 I’m interested in ...music
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...C++
-- 💞️ I’m looking to collaborate on ...DSA
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...MAIL
 - 😄 Pronouns: ...HE/HIM
-- ⚡ Fun fact: ...CAN SING
+- ⚡ Fun fact: ...

 <!---
 Khalid-Raza28/Khalid-Raza28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.